sohailshams/personal-portfolio/README.md

 ## Credits
 ### Content
-Text in the website  belongs to me.
+Text in the website and attached cv belongs to me except the portfolio website as I never worked on them.
+Besides this the commpany iTax is fake company name.
 ### Media
 The picture used in portfolio website is my own picture.